Philosophers Forum meets in the North Dallas area every 2nd and 4th

 accommodate Christmas celebrations, etc.) and the 4th Tuesday in May

 (to accommodate summer plans).
-Until further notice, we'll be
+Zoom access will not be available

-as 6:00pm to enjoy Aboca's great Italian food and have some stimulating conversation with
+6:00pm to enjoy the food and have some stimulating

-See Lecture Schedule for Spring 2020 Philosophy Lecture Series.
+See Lecture Schedule for the current Philosophy Lecture Series.
+The

 Please check the current lecture schedule for details about the current lecture series.
 Sign up for the e-mail list so you'll be notified in advance of upcoming lectures.